 Written on the 10th anniversary

 I continued walking along the river, watching the sky, watching the neighborhoods watch the sky.
 I got a sunburn.
-The sky was so bright that day.
+The sun was so bright that day.

-I wouldn’t learn of my wife’s early morning car accident in Chicago until late in the day, the news of which was triangulated via my mother in Texas once cell service resumed.
+I wouldn’t learn of my wife’s car accident in Chicago until late in the day, the news of which was triangulated via my mother in Texas once cell service resumed.

 I spent every waking moment in the days that followed glued to television.
 And waiting for her to return, which she finally did via Amtrak with Spike Lee in the seat nearby.